YoursSocial/hackaton25_server/README.md

 Use the `startup.sh`-script or follow the next steps to manually start it:

+1. Copy the http.conf to `/etc/nginx/conf.d/http.conf`

-1. Start nginx:
+2. Start nginx:

    $ `sudo service nginx start/stop/status` or do $ `sudo nginx -s reload` for reloading

-2. Start the Certbot Timer: $ `sudo systemctl start certbot.timer`
+3. Start the Certbot Timer: $ `sudo systemctl start certbot.timer`

-3. Start mongoDB:
+4. Start mongoDB:

    $ `sudo service mongod start/stop/status`

-4. The application has to be run in the virtual environment where the requirements are installed.
+5. The application has to be run in the virtual environment where the requirements are installed.

    $ `cd server`